dani1995ar/filplast-dashboard/README.md

 # How does it do it?

 By saving all of the orders in an industry standard database rather than on an excel spreadsheet.
-This allows the company to further develop the dashboard should they wish to.
+This allows the company to further develop the dashboard, should they wish to.
 It also adds some functionality that would not otherwise have been there, such as the option of easily keeping track of their cost vs. prices for each product over time (the database is design to support this feature, however in the current state the dashboard does not yet support this).
 The database is designed from the ground up with the company as its cornerstone, and therefore it takes into account current and potential future needs of the business, (more on this later).

 The entire app is meant to be a web app (this is because the business is currently using Google sheets which is available on mobile, and I wanted to develop something that could have the same benefits to the solution that they are currently using), the app is responsive and is built using Flask, mysql, javascript, bootstrap and jquery.